2015–16 Syracuse Orange women's basketball team

 The 2015–16 Syracuse Orange women's basketball team represented Syracuse University during the 2015–16 college basketball season.
-The Orange, led by ninth year head coach Quentin Hillsman, were third year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.
+The Orange, led by ninth-year head coach Quentin Hillsman, were third-year members of the Atlantic Coast Conference and played their home games at the Carrier Dome.

 Syracuse finished its regular season with a 23–6 overall record, matching the program record for most regular season wins.
 The Orange earned their highest finish as a member of the ACC, with a school-record 13 conference victories, and earned a third-seed spot and first-round bye in the conference tournament.
 Syracuse also received an at-large invitation to the NCAA Tournament, and advanced to the program's first-ever championship game, before losing 82–51 to Connecticut.

 Previous season

 The Orange finished the 2014–15 season 22–10, 11–5 in ACC play to finish in a tie for fourth place.
 They lost in the second round of the ACC women's tournament to Wake Forest.
-They received an at-large bid of the NCAA women's tournament where they defeated Nebraska in the first round before losing to South Carolina in the second round.
+They received an at-large bid to the NCAA women's tournament, where they defeated Nebraska in the first round before losing to South Carolina in the second round.